-Whenever someone’s mentioned that a film role is an ‘everyman’ it’s usually played by Tom Hanks but I now think the new owner of that title is the superlative MATT DAMON.
+Whenever someone’s mentioned that a film role is an ‘everyman’ it’s usually played by Tom Hanks but I now think the new person to call in is the superlative MATT DAMON.

-I first saw MATT DAMON in the Oscar-winning drama Good Will Hunting.
+I first saw DAMON in the Oscar-winning drama Good Will Hunting.
 I think he came into a lot of people’s consciousness with that movie, co-writing and starring in it with best friend Ben Affleck.
 But I have to say that although he was the showier title part of the blue-collar maths genius, I recall being more impressed by Affleck’s brilliantly understated portrayal of die-hard friend Chuckie at the time.
 There was something very dazzling but rather distancing in Damon’s performance and even though you rooted for his Will Hunting to succeed, I couldn’t somehow warm to him as a performer and so regardless of the film’s success, I wasn’t a fan of his work – that came later.

 Damon followed that movie by starring with Tom Hanks (in one of his finest ‘everyman’ portrayals) as the titular soldier in the peerless Saving Private Ryan and with his recent Oscar triumph for the Good Will Hunting screenplay and his and Affleck’s story of two Boston boys being the toast of Hollywood, Damon was the perfect choice to play the young man who Hanks and his team must find and rescue.
 Given the subsequent Academy glory that Damon enjoyed, Steven Spielberg’s clever piece of casting was indeed prophetic.